-4.5 How will Cyber bullying be managed?
+4.5 How will Online Bullying be managed?

-- Cyber bullying (along with all forms of bullying) will not be tolerated in school.
-Full details are set out in the school's anti-bullying policy. - There will be clear procedures in place to support anyone affected by cyber bullying. - All incidents of cyber bullying reported to the school will be recorded. - There will be clear procedures in place to investigate incidents or allegations of cyber bullying: - Students, staff and parents/carers will be advised to keep a record of the bullying as evidence. - The school will take steps to identify the bully/bullies, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary. - Sanctions for those involved in Cyber bullying are set out in the school's behaviour policy - The Police will be contacted if a criminal offence is suspected.
+- Online bullying (along with all forms of bullying) will not be tolerated in school.
+Full details are set out in the school's anti-bullying policy. - There will be clear procedures in place to support anyone affected by online bullying. - All incidents of online bullying reported to the school will be recorded. - There will be clear procedures in place to investigate incidents or allegations of online bullying: - Students, staff and parents/carers will be advised to keep a record of the bullying as evidence. - The school will take steps to identify the bully/bullies, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary. - o Sanctions for those involved in online bullying are set out in the school's behaviour policy - The Police will be contacted if a criminal offence is suspected.

-4.6 How will Learning Platforms and learning environments be managed?
+4.6 How will Learning Platforms be managed?

-- LG will monitor the usage of the Managed Learning Environment (MLE) by students and staff regularly in all areas, in particular message and communication tools and publishing facilities. - Students/staff will be advised on acceptable conduct and use when using the MLE

-- Only members of the current student, parent/carers and staff community will have access to the MLE. - All users will be mindful of copyright issues and will only upload appropriate content onto the MLE. - When staff, students etc leave the school their account or rights to specific school areas will be disabled or transferred to their new establishment. - Any concerns with content may be recorded and dealt with in the following ways: - a) The user will be asked to remove any material deemed to be inappropriate or offensive. - b) The material will be removed by the site administrator if the user does not comply. - c) Access to the MLE for the user may be suspended. - d) Parents/Carers may be informed - A visitor may be invited onto the MLE by a member of LG.
-In this instance there may be an agreed focus or a limited time slot. - Students may require editorial approval from a member of staff.
+- LG will monitor the usage of the Learning Platform (LP) by students and staff regularly in all areas, in particular message and communication tools and publishing facilities. - Students/staff will be advised on acceptable conduct and use when using the LP - Only members of the current student, parent/carers and staff community will have access to the LP. - All users will be mindful of copyright issues and will only upload appropriate content onto the LP. - When staff, students etc leave the school their account or rights to specific school areas will be disabled or transferred to their new establishment. - Any concerns with content may be recorded and dealt with in the following ways: - The user will be asked to remove any material deemed to be inappropriate or offensive. - The material will be removed by the site administrator if the user does not comply. - o Access to the LP for the user may be suspended and Parents/Carers may be informed - A visitor may be invited onto the LP by a member of LG using a guest login - Students may require editorial approval from a member of staff.
 This may be given to the student to fulfil a specific aim and may have a limited time frame.